StackVista/stackstate-docs/configure/opentelemetry/traces/manual-instrumentation-mappings-for-stackstate.md

 {% tabs %}
 {% tab title="Trace Perspective" %}

+**Example of where the service.name is displayed within the Trace Perspective**

 1) In your top navigation bar click on the `trace perspective` menu item.
 2) Find the trace in the list of traces and click on it to expand the trace (There might be multiple traces, make sure you select one that contains your trace).
 3) Click on the `SHOW ALL PROPERTIES` button on the right side, a popup will appear.